Stevecmd/monty/README.md

 - Any output must be printed on stdout
 - Any error message must be printed on stderr

+## Tests

+We strongly encourage you to work on a set of tests.

 > The Monty language
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python). <br/>
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is <br/>